 Contact: smaxey@upenn.edu

 My book project examines the widespread use of humanitarian justifications in contemporary U.S. military interventions.
-I argue that support for interventions is dependent on the president's ability to build a broad coalition of approval from a public with diverse foreign policy beliefs and that humanitarian claims are an essential part of leaders' justification strategies.
-The findings clarify the role of moral appeals in military interventions and highlight the conditions under which the public holds leaders accountable for their rhetoric.
+I argue that humanitarian justifications play an under-acknowledged and uniquely powerful role in mobilizing domestic support, even in security interventions.
+They enable presidents to build broad coalitions of approval from a public with diverse foreign policy beliefs and guard against the development of politically costly opposition.
+The findings highlight the conditions under which the public holds leaders accountable for their rhetoric.

 Previously, I worked for a service delivery non-profit in North Carolina.
 I received a B.A. in Government and Sociology with a social justice concentration from Georgetown University.